Birch Copse Primary School

 - 5.1: What SEN support services does the school use, eg. specialist support teachers, educational psychologists, teachers for hearing impairment and visual impairment, ASD advisory teachers, behaviour support teachers etc?

 Each service has their own criteria to access support which we refer to when considering whether a child needs specialist support.
-Currently we have input from most of the above services and additionally have children on the Child and Adolescent Mental Health Service (CAMHS) and Specialist Inclusion Support Service (SISS) caseloads.
+Currently we have input from most of the above services and additionally have children with involvement from the Child and Adolescent Mental Health Service (CAMHS) and Specialist Inclusion Support Service (SISS).
 We can apply for support for children and families through the Emotional Health Academy.
-We access specialist teachers for children with hearing impairment.

 - 5.2: What should I do if I think my child needs support from one of these services?